olets/zsh-abbr/README.md

 `ABBR_QUIET` | integer Boolean | Use quiet mode without passing `--quiet` | 0
 `ABBR_USER_PATH` | path string | The location of the user abbreviation file (see [Storage and manual editing](#storage-and-manual-editing)) | `$HOME/.config/zsh/abbreviations`

+In addition, setting `NO_COLOR` (regardless of its value) will disable color output.
+See https://no-color.org/.

 ### Storage and manual editing

 User abbreviations live in a plain text file which you can edit directly, share, keep in version control, etc. Abbreviations in this file are loaded when each new session is opened; non-`abbr` commands will be ignored excised from the file.